drupol/not-a-number.io/content/posts/random/2026-09-07-on-the-use-of-ai.md

 My current suspicion is that the real dividing line is not whether AI was used, but whether the person presenting the result can understand it, verify it and take responsibility for it.
 And more importantly: **at what point does the use of AI actually become problematic ?**

+My own opinion matters little here.
+Personal opinions, including mine, do not settle the question.
+What matters is whether the arguments hold up.

 Please feel free to leave a comment below and keep the discussion constructive, please.